 Read more about the 2020 Subaru Outback

-Why we picked the Kia Sedona:
+Why we picked the Chrysler Pacifica:

-Why should you buy this: You’re not the most responsible parent.
+Why you should buy this: You’re not the most responsible parent.

-Who’s it for: Soccer moms and dads with a need for speed.
+Who it’s for: Soccer moms and dads with a need for speed.

-What it’ll cost: $62,995
+What it will cost: $62,995

 Why we picked the Dodge Durango SRT:

-Aside from its awesome Hemi power, the Durango SRT also ticks practical family-car boxes.
-It offers plenty of space, and comes equipped with Dodge’s intuitive Uconnect infotainment system, complete with an 8.4-inch touchscreen and Apple CarPlay and Android Auto compatibility.
+Aside from its awesome Hemi power, the Durango SRT also ticks practical family car boxes.
+It offers plenty of space and comes equipped with Dodge’s intuitive Uconnect infotainment system, complete with an 8.4-inch touchscreen and Apple CarPlay and Android Auto compatibility.
 The SRT also gets a nine-speaker, 506-watt BeatsAudio system.

 Turning a family SUV into a muscle car involves some compromises, though.
-The Durango SRT isn’t cheap and, at an EPA-rated 15 mpg combined, it’s thirsty.
+The isn’t cheap and, at an EPA-rated 15 mpg combined, it’s thirsty.
 But few vehicles balance people-and-cargo-hauling practicality with high-speed thrills like this Dodge.

 Read our full Dodge Durango SRT review

-Why should you buy this: It can do everything, with style.
+Why you should buy this: It can do everything with style.

 Why we picked the Volvo V90 Cross Country:

 The Cross Country shares Volvo’s Scalable Product Architecture (SPA) platform with the S90 sedan and the XC90 SUV, among other models.
 SPA imparts an impressive level of refinement in all of the vehicles it underpins, and we love the look of Volvo’s current design language on the Cross Country’s wagon body.
-The interior is equally well appointed, with high-quality materials and an intuitive portrait-oriented touchscreen for the infotainment system.
+The interior is equally well-appointed, with high-quality materials and an intuitive portrait-oriented touchscreen for the infotainment system.

 Read our Volvo V90 Cross Country first-drive review

-Why should you buy this: It’s an emissions-free way of taking your kids on vacation.
+Why you should buy this: It’s an emissions-free way of taking your kids on vacation.

-What it’ll cost: $36,620
+What it will cost: $36,620

 Why we picked the Chevrolet Bolt: